 As far as 29-year-old virgins go, Lauren seems at ease with the “virgin” label.
 She’s not exactly screaming it from the rooftops, but she’s not in any rush to get laid either.
 In fact, she’s pretty chill with the idea of living her entire life without having sex.
 Part of this comes from growing up with a gland disorder that affects her body’s hormone production, but there’s also an element of genuinely giving zero fucks.

 In a deeply religious Manitoban community, it’s this attitude that pushed Lauren to seek a sperm donor and eventually become a single mom—against the advice of doctors and friends.
 This has been Lauren’s hot ticket out of the dating market, where she says apps allow dudes to act like turds.

-“People say horrible stuff,” she said.
-“I remember when I had an online dating profile the first comment I got was, ‘Do you want to come sit on my face?’
+“People say horrible stuff,” she told VICE.
+“I remember when I had an online dating profile the first comment I got was ‘Do you want to come sit on my face?’
 For one, does that actually work on anyone?
 And two, no thank you.
 People like that turn me away.”